coder-mike/microvium/readme.md

 ## Using in a C Project

-  1. Copy the source files from the [native-vm directory](https://github.com/coder-mike/micro-vm/tree/master/native-vm) into your C project, ideally in their own subfolder.
+  1. Copy the VM source files from the [./native-vm](https://github.com/coder-mike/micro-vm/tree/master/native-vm) directory into your C project, ideally in their own subfolder.

-  2. Create a `vm_port.h` file to specify platform
+  2. Create a `vm_port.h` file to specify platform-specific configurations for the VM.
+Read [vm_port_example.h](https://github.com/coder-mike/micro-vm/blob/master/native-vm/vm_port_example.h) for more information.

   3. TODO